 The free Google Expeditions app lets you trek Base Camp at Mt.
 Everest while still in the classroom.Google Expeditions

 Google Expeditions is a free experience designed for both Android and iOS apps — and there are hundreds of options here, with many added in the last few weeks.
 These experiences are virtual field trips that uses a Google Cardboard viewer and take people all over the world from England's forests to Glaciers to Angkor Wat to Argentina.
-Some can be previewed on Poly, like these beautiful Desert Botanical Gardens.
+Some can be previewed, like these beautiful Desert Botanical Gardens.

 There are 80 different virtual reality lessons with MEL Chemistry VRMEL Chemistry VR